JaKXz/react-component-template/README.md

 Do a find and replace for `react-component-template` and replace all instances with the name that you want :) this keeps the template lean, removing the need for any additional scripting.
+You are now able to publish your package to npm! :tada:

-### 2. Rollup Options can be found at https://github.com/developit/microbundle#readme
+### 2. `rollup` options can be found at https://github.com/developit/microbundle#readme

-The defaults are set to work with the latest version of React (v17+) at time of writing.
+The defaults are set to work with the latest version of React (v17 at time of writing) and should suffice for most projects.

+The React peer dependency [for consumers] is set by default to >=16.8, assuming the use of React hooks.

 ## Workflow